infotroph/efrhizo/efrhizo-log.md

 2015-04-29: Did I seriously take no notes about fixing tractor core plots?
 Shame on me.
 Will try to reconstruct, but the basic insight is that for lab meeting I was NOT correctly converting tractor cores to per-cm^3 biomass -- what I showed was really (mass in this layer per unit surface area)/100, with no consideration for differing layer thicknesses.
 Have previously printed plot on my desk and som uncommitted changes in the script in static/, not sure if everything is there or not.
 I think all the calculations operated directly on columns from the tractor core file?

 2015-04-30: Found the unsaved editor window where I developed the conversion, incorporated what I think are the important parts back into figures/static/tractorcore-vs-rhizo-2014-20150331.r.
 Not committing changes yet -- check diff and think more about whether to make them permanent.

+2015-05-05: Added some very simple stats on whether destructive harvest soil had more roots near or far from the tube.

+2015-05-06: Started methods section of manuscript in a fresh subrepository.
+Not sure yet if I want to keep it separate or replay commits into main repo.